-I get a lot of questions regarding flour and what constitutes a clean eating grain.
+I get a lot of questions regarding clean eating flour and what constitutes a clean eating grain.
 Many people do not understand the difference between whole grains and processed grains, which leaves them lost and frustrated in the bread isle.

 Wheat is a grain.
 It is harvested, and then brought to a mill in its whole state.